cscovino/proof-of-concept/thumbnail-generator-ui/README.md

 ## Running the UI with Node and Yarn

-First of all you will need have Node and Yarn installed, if you do not have it you can search it [here](https://nodejs.org/) and [here](https://classic.yarnpkg.com/en/docs/install).
+First of all you will need have Node (come with npm) and Yarn installed, if you do not have it you can search it [here](https://nodejs.org/) and [here](https://classic.yarnpkg.com/en/docs/install).

 Once you have Node and Yarn installed you need run the following command (inside de folder `proof-of-concept/thumbnail-generator-ui`) to install the required packages:
 ```
-yarn global add serve
+npm install -g serve
 yarn install
 ```
 Then have to run the commands below to build the react project: